- 20 October 1953

 On the opening day of the following season City found themselves away at Arsenal.
 Cheesley was to score the only goal in a famous win at Highbury, heading in from Clive Whitehead's cross.

 Sadly his next appearance for the club was to prove career-ending.
-At home to Derby County, Cheesley collided with goalkeeper Peter Shilton, suffering knee cartilage damage.
+At home to Stoke City, Cheesley collided with goalkeeper Peter Shilton, suffering knee cartilage damage.

 An attempted comeback proved futile and, aged just 23, Cheesley was forced to retire.